Learn more about how to get a free copy of your credit report, and why it’s important to review it regularly.

 - Upload documentation.
 It’s always helpful to show supporting documentation in your dispute.

 Once the Credit Reporting Agency has your information, they’ll let your creditor know and an investigation will follow.
 If, as a result of the dispute, information on your credit report changes, the Credit Reporting Agency you filed the dispute with should notify the other two agencies.
-You should verify this once the dispute is complete to ensure that the information is corrected on all three credit reports.
+You should verify this once the dispute is completed to ensure that the information is corrected on all three credit reports.

 Alternatively, you can contact the creditor and request they correct the information they sent to the Credit Reporting Agencies.
 You may need to provide your creditor with a copy of your credit report (or just the portion that pertains to them).
 Emailing your credit report is not recommended.